yyimingucl/NER-MEDICAL-QUERY/README.md

 ### model folder store the main structure and CRF layer
 ### sql_file store the original sql file (manipulate by pymysql in NER_data)

+## 5.Prediction
+use the prediction.py in results folder